fmerg/pymerkle/docs/source/generation.rst

 Consistency-proof
 =================

-A consistency-proof is a proof that the gradual development of the Merkle-tree is consistent.
+A consistency-proof is a proof that the tree's gradual development is consistent.
 More accurately, generating the correct consistency-proof based upon a previous state proves on behalf of the Merkle-tree that its current state is indeed a possible later stage of the former.
-Just like with audit-proofs, the server discloses the *least* possible of the leaf-checksums (actually only one) along with the current root-hash.
+Just like with audit-proofs, the server discloses the *least* possible of the leaf-checksums (actually only one) along with advertising their current root-hash.

 Background
 ----------